-Dr. Zhongping (John) Lin ("Dr. Lin"), aged 59, has been an executive vice president of the Company and Frontage Labs since 2017.
-On January 3, 2023, he was promoted to president of Frontage Labs.
+Dr. Zhongping (John) Lin ("Dr. Lin"), aged 60, has been service as the president of Frontage Labs since January 2023.
+He was an executive vice president of the Company and Frontage Labs between 2017 and 2023, responsible for bioanalytical and biologics services.
 From 2007 to 2017, he was a senior vice president of Frontage Labs, responsible for bioanalytical and biologics services.
 Before joining Frontage Labs, he worked at AstraZeneca Pharmaceuticals LP as a scientist and later on was responsible for global DMPK business.
 Prior to this, he worked at Avantix Laboratories, Inc. as a senior research scientist and a manager of bioanalytical chemistry from 2000 to 2005.